routegy/routegy-docs/app/docs/reference/patterns.md

 ### Star rating

-To render a star rating widget, define a schema of `integer` or `number` type, and set its kind to `rating` in the descriptor.
-Use schemas `default` attribute to define the initial star selection.
+To render a star rating widget, define a schema of `integer` or `number` type and set its kind to `rating` in the descriptor.
+Use the schema's `default` attribute to define the initial star selection.

 ```yaml
 schema: